 Use data encryption

-Encryption emerges as a powerful shield against privacy invasions.
+Encryption emerges as a powerful shield against privacy risks.
 By transforming sensitive data into unreadable code, encryption safeguards information during transmission and storage, making it a must-have, especially within cloud services and password management.

 -